 - Stomach cancer.
 Early research suggests that a specific European mistletoe extract, given by injection under the skin, might improve survival in people with stomach cancer.
 It might also increase immune function.
 Benefits of European mistletoe have been questioned.
 So far, there isn't enough reliable evidence to support using European mistletoe for this type of cancer.
 Stick to proven treatments.

-- Hepatitis C. Research about the effectiveness of European mistletoe in people with hepatitis C is conflicting.
+- Swelling (inflammation) of the liver caused by the hepatitis C virus (hepatitis C).
+Research about the effectiveness of European mistletoe in people with hepatitis C is conflicting.
 Some research suggests that injecting a specific extract of European mistletoe may help to fight the infection that causes hepatitis C and improve quality of life in some people.
 Other research shows that injecting a different European mistletoe product does not help fight the hepatitis C infection but may improve symptoms of hepatitis C.

-- Leukemia.
+- Cancer of the white blood cells (leukemia).
 Early research suggests that injecting a specific European mistletoe extract might increase the survival of people with chronic myeloid leukemia by more than 2 years.

 - Lung cancer.
-There is contradictory evidence about the effectiveness of European mistletoe on survival in people with lung cancer.
-Some evidence suggests that injecting European mistletoe extract can improve overall survival in people with lung cancer.
-But other evidence suggests that this treatment does not improve survival time or cancer response.
+There is some limited contradictory evidence about the effectiveness of European mistletoe on survival in people with lung cancer.
 So far, there isn't enough reliable evidence to support using European mistletoe for this type of cancer.
 Stick to proven treatments.

-- Cancer of the tissue layer covering each lung, or malignant pleural effusions.
+- Build up of fluid and cancer cells in the space between the chest wall and lung (malignant pleural effusions).
 Early research suggests that giving a specific European mistletoe extract into the pleural tissue decreases cancer in those with cancer of that area.

-- Melanoma, a type of skin cancer.
+- The most serious type of skin cancer (melanoma).
 Early research suggests that injecting a specific European mistletoe extract into the skin does not improve survival or increase the time period without the disease in people with melanoma.

 - Ovarian cancer.
 Early research suggests injecting a specific European mistletoe extract into the skin might help patients with ovarian cancer and undergoing other treatments live longer.